Mastering Workforce Management: Strategies And Solutions

 b.
 Cost Optimization

 Effective WFM helps organizations allocate resources efficiently, avoid overstaffing or understaffing, and minimize overtime expenses.
-It also aids in identifying areas where automation or technology can replace manual processes, further reducing operational costs.
+It also aids in identifying areas where automation or technology can replace manual processes, reducing operational costs.

 c.
 Enhanced Employee Satisfaction